Section Image

 Versailles offers proximity to the largest lake in the Ozarks

 Nestled in the foothills, the small town of Versailles is often called the gateway to the Lake of the Ozarks.
 For homebuyers who want city amenities and lakeside proximity, Versailles is a quieter option than communities like Osage Beach.
-“It’s also more affordable than places closer to the lake,” says Kelly Gramke, a Realtor with Re/Max Lifestyles and a lifelong resident of the area.
-“And even though we are a small town, we offer a lot — festivals, banks, boutiques and restaurants.
-It’s a great place to raise a family.”
+“It's a great place to raise a family,” says Kelly Gramke, a Realtor with Re/Max Lifestyles and lifelong resident of the area.
+“You're close enough to the big city amenities, but you can still live the small-town life."
 Walmart is the largest retailer in town, and the long-running Olde Tyme Apple Festival attracts thousands of visitors every year.

 A hot housing market begins to cool down

 The rustic streets of Versailles are lined with ranch homes and bungalows built throughout the 1900s.
 Smaller properties start around $100,000 and get up to $300,000 for modern construction.
-“For the last few years, houses went so fast that buyers, especially young families, were not able to get in,” Gramke says.
-“We are starting to see inventory get better, with new construction and some older homes coming on the market.”
+“For the last few years, houses went so fast that so many buyers, especially young families, were not able to get in,” Gramke says.
+However, she says inventory has been up recently, with both new construction and more available older homes.

 Outside the city limits, homes are still in the Versailles zip code but come with lower taxes and more space to spread out.
-“You get the proximity of amenities but also the peace of not living among them,” Gramke says.
+“People like the proximity of amenities, but the peace of not living right there,” Gramke says.
 Prices start at around $300,000 for places with a couple of acres.
 Private estates over 10 acres or houses bordering the Lake of the Ozarks can get up to $450,000.
 Out here, most homes are on well water and private septic tanks.

 City parks and activities at the Lake of the Ozarks